nimraahmed/nimraahmed/README.md

 - 👋 Hi, I’m @nimraahmed
 - 👀 I’m interested in backend (Node, MongoDB, Express) & no-code development
-- 🌱 I’m currently learning Server-side development with Node.js
+- 🌱 I’m currently working on some exciting projects with Node.js
 - 💞️ I’m looking to collaborate on technical blogs or Node.js projects
 - 📫 How to reach me: [Email](nimra1408@gmail.com) or [LinkedIn](https://www.linkedin.com/in/nimra-ahmed-315a39177/)